MIT-Emerging-Talent/2024-group-05-08-cdsp/.github/ISSUE_TEMPLATE/help_wanted.md

 ## The Code

-After exploring throughly the literacy dataset from the UNICEF.
-I found out that there are countries that don't have any value to perform stratified imputation.
-There are 6 countries which do not have any literacy related data.
+After exploring thoroughly the literacy dataset from UNICEF.
+I found out that there are countries that don't have any value in performing stratified imputation.
+There are 6 countries that do not have any literacy-related data.
 In addition, their economic statuses are labeled as 'not classified'.
-When I performed the stratified imputation based on the economic status of countries, these 6 countries outstanded as a separate group.
+When I performed the stratified imputation based on the economic status of countries, these 6 countries stood out as a separate group.
 The problem is there is no data to impute.
 For now, I added them back to the dataset along with other imputed strata.

 ![Unclassified_Countries](https://drive.google.com/file/d/1ZHJldzhz6g4P8yTx_2DR3ecP9Qm0xnC0/view?usp=drive_link)

 <!--
   The code you have a question about (it doesn't need to be your code!).
-This can be shared a few ways:
+This can be shared in a few ways:

   - a snippet in the MD of your issue or
   - a permalink: https://help.github.com/en/github/managing-your-work-on-github/creating-a-permanent-link-to-a-code-snippet